 6. Use authenticity when sexual harassment accusations go public

 While the steps above should help limit future incidents, the #MeToo and #TimesUp movements mean past workplace sexual harassment incidents may ‘go public’ on social media.
 This is a real enterprise risk.
 If you need to make a statement, be authentic.
 No one believes you when you say “we take all allegations of sexual harassment very seriously.”
 Instead, say: “we’re concerned about the reported incident and we’ll carefully investigate to uncover facts that will help us solve the problem.”

-If you’d like to discuss ways you can be more strategic with your workplace culture, email us email@example.com or call us at 1.800.242-6099.
+If you’d like to discuss ways of preventing harassment (or how to avoid workplace harassment) and how you can be more strategic with your workplace culture, email us firstname.lastname@example.org or call us at 1.800.242-6099.
 Let us know if you’re interested in a free sexual harassment prevention training course trial.